gzbakku/hozz/README.md

 ## Keys

-this api makes rsa keys for wett sessions thses keys can be found in secure folder => wett_keys.json and are already included in the project, before production deploy please make new keys
+this API makes RSA keys for WETT sessions these keys can be found in secure folder => "wett_keys.json" and are already included in the project, before production deploy please make new keys

 ` $ hozz keys generate `